-Constructed: Students will learn to manipulate fabric through techniques such as Cutting, Appliqué, Smocking, Embroidery, Weaving, and Hand and Machine stitching.
-Along with traditional fabrics students may also wish to experiment with a variety of mediums including smart materials, plastic, wires and paper to develop such outcomes and push boundaries.
+Constructed: Students will learn to manipulate fabric through boundaries.

+An example of recent Y9 work techniques such as Cutting, Appliqué, Smocking, Embroidery, Weaving, and Hand and Machine stitching.
+Along with traditional fabrics students may also wish to experiment with a variety of mediums including smart materials, plastic, wires and paper to develop such outcomes and push